Search usage statistics: Instance

 - If “Earliest Time” is “-“, it means the earliest time is not specified and will be the start of computer epoch time.
 For most *nix environments, this is 1 January, 1970.

 - If “Latest Time” is “-“, it means the latest time is not specified and will be “now.”

-In Search Usage Statistics:: Instance > Common Search Commands, runtimes are in seconds.
+In the Common Search Commands panel, runtimes are in seconds.

-A good practice is to look at long-running searches.
+It's good practice to look at your long-running searches.
 You might find a search that you can optimize.

 The historical panels in this view get their data from audit.log.
-If a panel is blank or missing information from non-indexers, verify that you're forwarding your introspection logs to your indexers.
+If a panel is blank or missing information from non-indexers, check that you're forwarding your introspection logs to your indexers.

 The Long-Running Searches panel also uses information from a REST endpoint.